diggerwoo/libocli/doc/Syntax Registration.md

     add_cmd_easily(cmd_tree, "enable password", ENABLE_VIEW, DO_FLAG);
     ```

 3. Register the "[no] route" syntax.
-Now the do_flag is set to (DO_FLAG|UNDO_FLAG)，This is a configuration command so it is only accessible in CONFIG_VIEW.
+Now the do_flag is set to (DO_FLAG|UNDO_FLAG).
+This is a configuration command so it is only accessible in CONFIG_VIEW.
 Refer to [route.c](../example/route.c).
     ```c
     add_cmd_easily(cmd_tree, "route DST_NET DST_MASK GW_ADDR", CONFIG_VIEW, DO_FLAG|UNDO_FLAG);
     ```

-4. For the last example, you might think the GW_ADDR is redundant when you use "no route" to delete rule, because (DST_NET + DST_MAKE) is actually a primary key of rule.
-If you really want to optimized this, you need to do syntax splitting and register an UNDO_FLAG syntax independently, as shown below.
+4. For the previous example, you might think the GW_ADDR is redundant when you use "no route" to delete static route, because (DST_NET + DST_MAKE) is actually the primary key of the route table.
+If you really want to optimize this, you need to do syntax splitting and register an UNDO_FLAG syntax independently, as shown below.
     ```c
     add_cmd_easily(cmd_tree, "route DST_NET DST_MASK GW_ADDR", CONFIG_VIEW, DO_FLAG);
     add_cmd_easily(cmd_tree, "route DST_NET DST_MASK", CONFIG_VIEW, UNDO_FLAG);